Omaha Mavericks baseball

-The Omaha Mavericks baseball team represents University of Nebraska Omaha, which is located in Omaha, Nebraska.
+The Omaha Mavericks baseball team represents University of Nebraska Omaha, which is located in Omaha, Nebraska, United States.
 The Mavericks are an NCAA Division I college baseball program that competes in the Summit League.
 They began competing in Division I in 2012 and joined the Summit League in 2013.

 The Omaha Mavericks play all home games on-campus at Tal Anderson Field.
 The Mavericks have played in one NCAA Division I Tournament.
 Over their 8 seasons in the Summit League, they have won three Summit League regular season titles and one Summit League Tournament.

 Since the program's inception in 1947, two Mavericks have gone on to play in Major League Baseball, including two-time All-Star catcher Bruce Benedict.